Ashtonfield

 Ashtonfield features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 81.8% of all households, including 41.8% couples with children, 28.7% couples without children, and 11.5% single parent families.
-Non-family households account for the remaining 18.2%, with lone person households at 16.2% and group households comprising 1.3%.
-The median household size is 2.8 people, which is larger than the Rest of NSW average of 2.4.
+Family households comprise 81.8% of all households, including 41.8% couples with children, 28.7% couples without children, and 11.5% single parent families.
+Non-family households account for the remaining 18.2%, with lone person households at 16.2% and group households comprising 1.3% of the total.
+The median household size is 2.8 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households